microsoft/vcpkg/docs/users/triplets.md

 ### VCPKG_FORTRAN_COMPILER
 Specifies the Fortran compiler to use.

-This can be set to `Intel`, `PGI`, or left blank.
+This can be set to `GNU`, `Intel`, `PGI` or left blank.
 If left blank, ports that need a Fortran compiler will fail with an error message.

-The Fortran compiler has to be installed by the user manually.
+The `Intel` and `PGI` Fortran compilers have to be installed by the user manually.
+If `GNU` is selected a copy of the MinGW toolchain will be downloaded by vcpkg automatically.

 ## Per-port customization
 The CMake Macro `PORT` will be set when interpreting the triplet file and can be used to change settings (such as `VCPKG_LIBRARY_LINKAGE`) on a per-port basis.